Libyan Government Wants To Be Able To Defend Itself

 Now it's the government of Libya that says the war in that country is unfair.
 A government spokesman in Tripoli is demanding that rebels stop shooting.
 His name is Ibrahim Moussa, and he spoke last night in the Libyan capital.

-Mr. IBRAHIM MOUSSA (Spokesman, Libyan Government): Why is it that no one demanded of the rebels to announce a cease-fire?
+IBRAHIM MOUSSA: Why is it that no one demanded of the rebels to announce a cease-fire?
 They have tanks.
 Everyone knows that.
 They have airplanes.
 They are advancing southward, now, towards Ajdabiya.
 If we attack them, we would be called murderers and killers.